 TL;DR: Hoarder house to end all hoarder houses…

 We lingered around the back for a short-while, making sure it was clear before heading in.
-The property had a small pond at the far north end, with a really sketch barn next to it that we didn’t mess with.
-A mid-century GMC school bus was also parked back there, sandwiched between a couple of trees.
+The property had a small pond at the far north end, with a really sketch barn next to it that we didn’t bother with.
+A mid-century GMC school bus was also parked back there, forever sandwiched between a couple of trees.

 The only other room we got to see up there was pretty small and un-noteworthy beyond some records and a calendar hanging on the wall – frozen in February 1986, which is when I’m guessing this place was vacated.
 We skipped going into the basement in case of more lurking critters, and decided to just call it, then.

 Later that year, I learned the airport completely leveled this property.